 If you are accepted to the program of your choice, you will need to commit to the program by pressing the "Commit" button on your MyEA application.
 For Maryland-in, Maryland Short-term, and Freshmen Abroad programs, you will also need to pay a non-refundable program deposit through your MyEA application.

-Course pre-approval (CPA) is the formal process by which you share your ideal courses and alternates with your academic advisors to see if and how they will count towards your degree, major(s), and minor(s).
-After you commit to a program, your EA advisor will contact you with instructions for how to complete your CPA.
+Study abroad course pre-approval (SACA) is the formal process by which you share your ideal courses and alternates with your academic advisors to see if and how they will count towards your degree, major(s), and minor(s).
+After you commit to a program, your EA advisor will contact you with instructions for how to complete your SACA.

 Step 10: Complete pre-departure materials and attend orientation

 You are required to attend a pre-departure orientation that will supplement online resources in MyEA.
 EA advisors and study abroad alumni will present on topics such as health and safety, academics, billing, course registration, travel documentation, and culture.

 Step 11: Get a Visa